Support your Desktop MFA users

 Delete an offline factor

-If you need to remove an offline authentication factor for a user, use the command sudo sqlite3 /Library/Application\ Support/com.okta.deviceaccess.servicedaemon/OktaDMFA "delete from factors".
-Push the command to the user's macOS computer through your MDM to delete an offline factor.
+Push the command to the user's macOS computer through your MDM to delete the offline factor.

-Turn off the Authentication Plugin
+Turn off the authentication plugin

 -